St Aldhelm's Roman Catholic Church, Malmesbury: Buildings

 St Aldhelm's Roman Catholic Church is built in uncoursed stone with ashlar dressings, in 14th-century gothic style.
 It is set back from Cross Hayes, the town's former marketplace (now a car park), to which it presents its west façade where a large two-light trefoil-headed window is flanked by two plain lancets.

 Immediately south of the courtyard is the presbytery.
 The Grade II listed building incorporates a single-storey 19th-century former stable to Cross Hayes House, built in squared limestone, with a later rear extension in limestone rubble.

 In 2022, a stained-glass window dedicated to Blessed Carlo Acutis was installed in the church, with the aim of connecting with younger parishioners.
 The church has seen an increase in visitors since May 2024, when it was announced that Acutis would be canonised.

 In 2023, planning permission was requested to demolish the outbuildings located to the north of the church's courtyard and replace them with a new parish hall.
 The planned building is intended to replace the existing clubroom, modernise the facilities and provide more space for the growing church community.
-Full planning permission was granted by Wiltshire Council in April 2024, with building to begin within three years of this decision.
+Full planning permission was granted by Wiltshire Council in April 2024, with building work beginning in October 2025.